SemukeloMathe/React_Ultimate_Course/ultimate_react_course_part_1/02-pizza_menu/README.md

 ## 4. Re-using components

 - To re-use a component you need to redeclare the component inside jsx block you want to use the component in.
-- We also reuse components when to render lists.
+- We also reuse components when we render lists.

 ## 5. Rendering Lists